Mohammadjamiu/tahugo/content/misce-post/how-to-study-better-in-engineering.md

 ## Start to Study as early as possible

-Studying early do not only help you learn concepts about stuff but also give you the serenity of the heart since you now know what and what you really don’t understand so later run you can find an answer to that.
+Studying early do not only help you learn concepts about stuff but also give you the serenity of the heart since you now know what and what you really don’t understand so later on you can find an answer to that.

 But studying close to the exams is just you trying to stress out your brain and most time you might not be able to cope with it.